apache/spark/docs/helm-chart/quick-start.rst

 -----------------------

 The Apache Airflow community, releases Docker Images which are ``reference images`` for Apache Airflow.
-However when you try it out you want to add your own DAGS, custom dependencies, packages or even custom providers.
+However when you try it out you want to add your own DAGs, custom dependencies, packages or even custom providers.

 The best way to achieve it, is to build your own, custom image.